How to Clean and Store Carpets and Rugs In A Self-storage Unit

 Check on it every few months

 To be on the safe side, we also recommend unrolling the rug at least once monthly to check if there are bugs on it.
-Vacuum the immediate surrounding and the rug itself to remove dust that may attract insects.
+Vacuum the immediate surroundings and the rug itself to remove dust that may attract insects.

 Why is it important to learn how to store rugs and carpets?

 Rugs of great quality are not easy to find, and they do not come cheap regardless of their size and material.
 However, if you take exceptional care of them, they will last for years.
-But if you keep haphazardly, there are many different ways that they can be permanently damaged.
+But if you keep them haphazardly, there are many different ways that they can be permanently damaged.
 They could either suffer from pest or water damage, lose color or shape, and harbor a pungent odor.